Laplace3210/bind_escape_code/README.md

 ```

 ## Notes
 To avoid potential copyright conflicts, the vaccine data from Italy can be downloaded from their official website (link: https://github.com/italia/covid19-opendata-vaccini).
-The source data of the vaccine information cannot be provided here.
+The source data of the vaccine information were not provided here.

 ## Figure3:
 **Figure_3_updated.R: VOC prevalence, binding/escape score (calculated from deep mutational scanning data at RBG sites)**